 The Indian Premier League (IPL) is where cricketers show their skills.
 But, it’s also where shocking performances amaze fans.
 The IPL has many memorable moments.
 But it also has disappointing displays that fans remember.

 There have been team collapses and individual failures in the IPL.
 These moments are part of the league’s history.
-This article looks at some of the notable worst records in the IPL.
+This article looks at some of the notable worst records in IPL.
 We explore what happened and why it matters.

 Table of Contents